mocyuto/onelogin-python-aws-assume-role/README.md

 OTP Code (`--otp`)
 and the cli will use this otp only for the first interaction requiring a manual OTP Code

+You can also specify
+MFA Device Type (`--mfa-device-type`) to skip the MFA device selection prompt.
+This is useful when you have multiple MFA devices registered and want to use a specific type without being prompted every time.
+Common device types include:
+- `Google Authenticator`
+- `OneLogin Protect`
+- `Yubico YubiKey`
+- `OneLogin SMS`

+You can find your MFA Device Type by running the tool once and noting the device type from the MFA device selection screen, or by configuring it in the `onelogin.aws.json` file with the `mfa_device_type` field.

 _Note: Specifying your password directly with `--onelogin-password` is bad practice, you should use that flag together with password managers, eg. with the OSX Keychain: